BlaireLeone/bulma-clean-theme/resume-cv-page.md

 ------

+**Editing**  •  *Journal of Media Literacy Education*  • *Remote*

 ##### September 2021 - Present

-**Editing**: I work remotely  with the *Journal of Media Literacy Education* to ensure consistency with journal style guides, insert citations, update the website, and collaborate with authors to adjust discrepancies.
+I work remotely  with the *Journal of Media Literacy Education* to ensure consistency with journal style guides, insert citations, update the website, and collaborate with authors to adjust discrepancies.

 ​

+**Beach Clean-ups**  •  *Save Our Shores* • *Santa Cruz, CA*

 ##### 2014 – 2021

-**Beach Clean-ups**: I combed beaches once a month and picked up trash with *Save Our Shores,* a nonprofit in Santa Cruz, CA. I also organized my own beach clean-ups with friends and volunteers.
+I combed beaches once a month and picked up trash with *Save Our Shores,* a nonprofit in Santa Cruz, CA. I also organized my own beach clean-ups with friends and volunteers.

 ​

+**Gardening**  •  *UCSC Arboretum* • *Santa Cruz, CA*

 ##### SUMMER 2018

-**Gardening**: During the summer, I volunteered twice a week with the UCSC Arboretum in Santa Cruz, CA to help with weeding, planting, watering, and transporting of soil and compost.
+During the summer, I volunteered twice a week with the UCSC Arboretum in Santa Cruz, CA to help with weeding, planting, watering, and transporting of soil and compost.

 ​